 Manches, A., McKenna, P., Rajendran, G., & Robertson, J. (submitted).
 Embodied Metaphors for Computer Education.

-Rajendran, G., & Corley, M. (submitted).
+Rajendran, G., & Corley, M. (under review).
 What does it take to characterise a Developmental Disorder: I still haven’t found what I’m looking for.

 Fallon, T., Alyett, R., Minnis, H., & Rajendran, G. (submitted).
 Investigating social vulnerability in children using computer mediated role-play.